 As EPEAT Conformity Assurance Manager, Erin Gately manages Quality Assurance programs including the execution of regular Verification Investigations, carried out by independent contractors.
-Erin also provides direct assistance to manufacturer Subscribers to ensure they understand the conformity requirements for product declarations, and participates in content development for the Green Electronics Council’s training programs.
+Erin also provides direct assistance to Participating Manufacturers to ensure they understand the conformity requirements for product declarations, and participates in content development for the Green Electronics Council’s training programs.

 Erin comes to the Green Electronics Council from Hewlett-Packard, where she worked over 19 years in a variety of roles, most recently as Worldwide Product Stewardship Manager in the Personal Systems Group.
 Her job functions included assuring Hewlett-Packard products’ conformance with environmental product requirements and certifications.
 She is familiar with the efforts required to comply with complex environmental specifications, and aware of the challenges manufacturers encounter in managing electronics supply chains that span the globe.